mchchoi/factorization/README.md

-# Geometry and factorization of multivariate Markov chains with applications to the swapping algorithm
+# Geometry and factorization of multivariate Markov chains with applications to MCMC acceleration and approximate inference

 **Authors:** Michael C.H.
 Choi, Youjia Wang and Geoffrey Wolfer